jonathanscholtes/azure-ai-foundry-agentic-workshop/README.md

 Follow these key steps to successfully implement and deploy the solution:

 ### 1️⃣ [**Workshop Setup and Solution Deployment**](docs/deployment.md)
-- Step-by-step guide for deploying **Azure AI Foundry** and supporting dependencies for the workshop.
+Step-by-step instructions to deploy **Azure AI Foundry** and all required services for the workshop environment, including:

+- **Azure AI Foundry** components: AI Service, AI Hub, Projects, and Compute
+- **Azure AI Search** for knowledge retrieval and vector-based search
+- **Azure Storage Account** for document storage and data ingestion
+- **Azure Functions** for event-driven document chunking, embedding generation, and indexing
+- **Azure Web App** to enable agent interactions via OpenAPI and GraphQL integrations

 ### 2️⃣ [**Vector Search and RAG Setup**](docs/vector-search.md)
-- Instructions for processing documents and creating embeddings using **Ada-002**, indexing them into **Azure AI Search**, and configuring **RAG** for semantic retrieval.
+Instructions for processing documents and creating embeddings using **Ada-002**, indexing them into **Azure AI Search**, and configuring **RAG** for semantic retrieval.

 ### 3️⃣ [**Explore Sample Notebooks**](docs/notebooks.md)
-- Hands-on examples demonstrating:
+Get hands-on experience with **Agentic AI** through a collection of curated sample notebooks.
+These examples demonstrate:

-  - Vector search and semantic retrieval
+- Vector search and semantic retrieval using Azure AI Search
+- Multi-agent orchestration integrating structured data via OpenAPI and GraphQL
-  - **Agentic AI patterns** using Azure AI Foundry Agents
+- Real-world Agentic AI patterns implemented with Azure AI Foundry Agents
 ---

 ## ♻️ **Clean-Up**